kidommoc/parastraea/README.md

 # Configuration

-Files under `/config` directory are used for configuration, contaning a `.env` and a `page.json`.
+Configuration files in project directory, contaning a `.env` and a `page.json`, are used for configuration.

 Parastraea uses `.env` file for environment configuration.
-The other file `page.json` is used for determining web page structure.
-It can also be edit in management page.
+The other file `page.json` is used for determining web page structure, which can also be modified in management page.
 Please check `.example`s for details.